Hindu pilgrimage sites in India: Ayodhya Ram Janmabhoomi

-Ayodhya is an ancient holy city in Uttar Pradesh, which is one of the seven holy Hindu Saptapuri cites, and considered the home to Ram Janmabhoomi, the birth place of Rama.
+Ayodhya is an ancient holy city in Uttar Pradesh, which is one of the seven holy Hindu Saptapuri cites, and considered the home to Ram Janmabhoomi, the birthplace of Rama, in Hindu tradition.
 The Ram Mandir in Ayodhya, India is a Hindu temple, that was inaugurated on 22 January 2024 after a prana pratishtha (consecration) ceremony.
-In Hindu tradition, this temple is believed to be located at an ancient pilgrimage site of Ram Janmabhoomi, the birthplace of Rama, a principal deity of Hinduism.
-Ayodhya's Ram temple is projected to have 50 million visitors per year, which will make it the top pilgrimage site in the world.
+Ayodhya's Ram temple is estimated to have 50 million visitors per year, making it possibly the top pilgrimage site in the world.